-In addition, when the SoftRepeater service initiates the repeater functionality, it buffers packets for the primary (repeater) network if the repeater (primary) is currently used, so as to ensure reliable packet delivery.
+When the SoftRepeater service initiates the repeater functionality, it buffers packets for the primary (repeater) network if the repeater (primary) is currently used, so as to ensure reliable packet delivery.
 Note that the buffering mechanism can be implemented without modifications to the AP.
-The implementation details are found in [5].
+The implementation details are found in [8].